apache/spark/docs/ss-migration-guide.md

 ## Upgrading from Structured Streaming 3.3 to 3.4

 - Since Spark 3.4, `Trigger.Once` is deprecated, and users are encouraged to migrate from `Trigger.Once` to `Trigger.AvailableNow`.
+Please refer [SPARK-39805](https://issues.apache.org/jira/browse/SPARK-39805) for more details.

 ## Upgrading from Structured Streaming 3.2 to 3.3